 Switch over to a hand-held piece of sandpaper (220-grit) to lightly sand the sharp corner of the patch.
 You just want to soften it a little so that it will hold paint better.

 That’s it!
 When fully cured, this Bondo patch will be even more durable than the wood around it.
-Just be sure to prime and paint the repaired area fully, especially any spots where you sanded down to fresh wood.
+Be sure to prime and paint the repaired area fully, especially any spots where you sanded down to fresh wood.